Subwoofer Enclosure Discussions

 Peak power handling indicates a subwoofer’s maximum power in short bursts, crucial for clear bass during dynamic audio peaks.
 It’s important to understand that subwoofers shouldn’t continuously operate at these peak levels, which can cause distortion and damage.

 Peak power handling indicates a subwoofer’s capacity for short bursts of power, crucial for clear bass during dynamic audio peaks.
-Preventing damage during surges is vital, but continuous peak-level operation can cause distortion and harm.
+Preventing potential damage during surges is vital, but continuous peak-level operation can cause distortion and harm.

 Brands Overview: Audiomobile and Eton Audio